 So, what’s happening here?
 Why do so many become less and less affected by the world around us, often to the detriment of our emotional pallet and vibrancy?
-When looking at this phenomenon, I like to think in terms of Permeability.
+When looking at this phenomenon, I like to think in terms of permeability.
 In a literal sense permeability is the ability of a substance to let another substance pass through it.
 In psychological terms it is quite similar, and I use it here to speak to an individual’s capacity to let the world in and allow it to touch and move us.
-Some people have too much permeability and get knocked around by the world, frequently experiencing overwhelming amounts of emotions, while others have very little and exist in a flatter state of being.
+Some people’s boundaries are too permeable and get knocked around by the world, frequently experiencing overwhelming amounts of emotions, while others have very little permiability and exist in a flatter state of being.
 Both have their advantages and disadvantages.
 I certainly fall in the latter category, and for the purposes of this article I will focus there.
 However, whether you find your permeability to be too high, too low, or you have no idea what that even means, this information will likely be helpful.

 For many, how we organize our boundaries and adjust them is fairly automatic and unconscious.
 Over time we develop a boundary style based on our life experience that is often either under-bounded or over-bounded.
 This style tends to harden over time and repeat itself indefinitely unless we bring attention to it.
 There are countless reasons one might develop an over-bounded style with low permeability.